Signs of Acid Reflux in Babies

-For many years, pediatricians have wondered if colic might actually be a burning pain caused by acid reflux in babies (when stomach acid squirts back up the wrong way also known as gastroesophageal reflux, or GER).
+For many years, pediatricians have wondered if colic might actually be a burning pain caused by acid reflux in babies (when stomach acid squirts back up the wrong way also known as gastroesophageal reflux disease, or GERD).
 One book even trumpeted it as “the cause of all colic.”
 But hundreds of millions of dollars spent on baby antacid medicine (and big-pharma ad campaigns) have been wasted.
-It’s now proven that GER rarely causes colic.
+It’s now proven that GERD rarely causes colic.

 Studies on Baby Acid Reflux

 Australian doctors examined 24 babies who were so irritable they had to be hospitalized (all under 3 months of age).
 Each was checked for acid reflux, but only one had it.
 In fact, studies now show that even babies who do have severe reflux usually have no pain.
-Out of 219 babies hospitalized because of severe reflux, 33 percent had excessive vomiting and 30 percent were failing to gain weight but few had just excessive crying.
+Out of 219 babies hospitalized because of severe reflux, 33% had excessive vomiting and 30% were failing to gain weight but few had just excessive crying.

 In truth, all babies have reflux; we just call it by a different name: spitting up.
 There is a muscle at the bottom of the esophagus that keeps stomach juice from flowing back up to the mouth.
 For the first 6 months it is pretty weak, so babies often burp up a smidge of their last meal…mixed with a bit of stomach acid.
 And, some barf huge amounts, with no crying at all.
 Doctors call them happy spitters and suggest just burping them better and not overfeeding.
 For these families, the biggest problems caused by acid reflux in infants are milk stains on clothes and sofas.